Caring for Creation

 We are looking at the products we use around the church to ensure that they are environmentally friendly and fair trade – one unexpected challenge is how to avoiding using oasis in flower arrangements !
 We are asking people not to use plastic and non-biodegradable items in our churchyard.

 Together with the Mother’s Union we are putting together information for wedding couples on how they can plan a more sustainable wedding.
 More about this to follow.

 We will be holding special Creation themed service when there is a 5th Sunday in the month.
-In 2022 these are on 30th January, 29th May, 31st July and 30th September.

 There is much to do and we know we will have some challenges along the way, not least how we can protect and heat our medieval church in a more sustainable way.
 Please help us along this journey.

 www.greenchristian.org.uk – Green Christian is an organisation for Christians who are concerned about the environment and its websites has details of campaigns and events and resources to help you live more sustainably.

 www.fairtrade.org.uk – includes details of buying Fair Trade products